Contact:

 Safety, emissions, and protective measures

 Special protection standards apply when working on or near landfills.
 Leachate must not be contaminated, landfill gas must not be ignited, and recultivation or sealing layers must not be damaged.
 Dust and noise emissions must be kept low.
+Depending on the site-specific gas regime, explosive atmospheres may be present in cavities or trenches.

 Technical measures